ungoldman/earth-tweets/README.md

-# Twitter Earth
+# Earth Tweets

-A last minute mashup™
+A mashup of Google's WebGL Globe and Twitter's Streaming API.

 **Work in progress**